danny-englander/quartz/README.md

-# Fortuna, a Drupal Starterkit based theme using Single Directory Components
+# quartz, a Drupal Starterkit based theme using Single Directory Components

 This theme is for Drupal *Single Directory Components* which is now in Drupal 10.1 core.
 It also uses these contrib modules and other libraries.
 Most of front-end heavy lifting happens in the theme using a [CL Server patch](https://www.drupal.org/project/cl_server/issues/3369045) so that Storybook and CL server work entirely within the theme.
 This has been a popular request from Front-end developers.